inngest/inngest/docs/SDK_SPEC.md

 When receiving requests expected to be from an Inngest Server, an SDK MUST verify their integrity [4.1.3].
 An Inngest Dev Server, however, MUST NOT require verification.

-If the recommendations when targetting an Inngest Server [4.2.1] are followed, then presence of the `INNGEST_DEV` environment variable (or equivalent runtime configuration option) MUST turn off signature verification.
+If the recommendations when targeting an Inngest Server [4.2.1] are followed, then presence of the `INNGEST_DEV` environment variable (or equivalent runtime configuration option) MUST turn off signature verification.

 ### 4.2.3.
 Proxies and routing

 The URL through which an SDK communicates with an Inngest Server may be indirect.
 In these cases, an SDK SHOULD provide the Developer with a method of setting the origin of API requests and Event ingestion.

-We RECOMMEND that a Developer an use the `INNGEST_API_ORIGIN` and `INNGEST_EVENT_API_ORIGIN` environment variables [3.2] for this.
+We RECOMMEND that a Developer can use the `INNGEST_API_ORIGIN` and `INNGEST_EVENT_API_ORIGIN` environment variables [3.2] for this.

 ## 4.3.
 Sync Requests